TexasInstruments/edgeai-robotics-sdk/tools/stereo_camera/calibration/README.md

 <figcaption>Figure 3.
 Detected corner points.</figcaption>
 <br />

 After detecting the corner points from all images, the camera calibration for left and right images, and the stereo rectification are performed.
-After the calibration, the following steps are carried out:
+After the calibration, the tool performs the following steps:

 1. Prints the calibration errors, e.g.,
     ```text